pgtipping/Synthalyst/memory-bank/progress.md

 - Never display which specific models are being used
 - Focus on the quality of outputs rather than technical implementation details
 - Use generic terms like "AI model" instead of specific model names
+- Ensure consistent button heights and alignment for better mobile experience
+- Provide clear visual distinction between different knowledge domains
+- Include informative tips for users about how to interact with each domain

 ## What Works (March 16, 2025)